karu11/Totem-ZMK-Wireless/README.md

 <h1>Wireless Totem ZMK Config</h1>

 Tried to include every ZMK dongle in this repository.
+Thanks to Eiga for the reference and all the dongle creators.

 ### Steps